 Artist Lab: Low-Stress Networking for Artists with Meredith Talusan

 Networking can feel stressful for many artists, especially at a time when we feel ever-increasing pressure to pitch and promote our work.
 How can we as artists build community in ways that utilize our own specific strengths and tendencies, and reframe networking activities in ways that feel good to us?
-2023 Creative Capital Awardee Meredith Talusan and Director of Artist Initiatives Aliza Shvarts discuss the ins and outs of low-stress artist networking.
+2023 Creative Capital Awardee Meredith Talusan and former Director of Artist Initiatives Aliza Shvarts discuss the ins and outs of low-stress artist networking.

 Become an Institutional Member of Curriculum